-5. Be Adept at Problem Solving
+5. Be Adept at Problem-Solving

-Problems can appear at any time and usually when we least expect it.
+Problems can appear at any time and usually when we least expect them.
 Good team leaders are people who can resolve situations without being asked or compelled.
 Try to be helpful and capable of doing things by yourself.

 6. Go the Extra Mile

 It means that a good team player knows exactly that sitting in one place isn’t the road to something good.

 People know that taking risks can be helpful.
 They know what’s on the chopping block, and they are not scared of failure.